millejoh/emacs-ipython-notebook/README.rst

 Highlighted features:

 * Copy/paste cells, even to/from different notebooks.
-* Console integration: You can easily connect to kernel via console application.
+* Console integration: You can easily connect to a kernel via the console application.
 This enables you to start debugging in the same kernel.
-It is even possible to connect console over ssh.
+It is even possible to connect to a console over ssh.
-* IPython kernel can be "connected" to any buffers.
-This enables you to evaluate buffer/region using same kernel as notebook.
+* An IPython kernel can be "connected" to any buffer.
+This enables you to evaluate a buffer or buffer region using the same kernel as the notebook.
   Notebook goodies such as tooltip help, help browser and code completion are available in these buffers.
 * Jump to definition (go to the definition by hitting ``M-.`` over an object).

 Other notebook features: